MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

 <param ve-image
 src="wc:Farm_workers_pick_strawberries_in_in_Fort_Valley%2C_GA_20190507-OSEC-LSC-0744_%2840898326723%29.jpg"
 	   caption="Farm workers pick strawberries in Fort Valley, Georgia, 2019.">

+This serious ailment results from acute compression, traction, or laceration at the fibular head, commonly arising from activities like squatting, casting, or wearing tight boots.
+We invite you to reflect on this reality the next time you savor a strawberry.
+The continuous and unnatural availability of these fruits in the market comes at a significant cost: their cultivators often pay with their physical health.
+<param ve-image
+src="wc:20120106-OC-AMW-0539_%287414202672%29.jpg"
+	   caption="Strawberries for sale at the U.S. Department of Agriculture (USDA) Farmer’s Market, Ken Hammond, Washington, D.C., 2006.">

 ### References:
 [^1]: Gagliano, Monica, John C. Ryan, and Patrícia I. Vieira, *The Language of Plants: Science, Philosophy, Literature* (Minneapolis: U of Minnesota P, 2017), p.
 X.
 [^2]:Gagliano, Monica, John C. Ryan, and Patrícia I. Vieira, *The Language of Plants*, p.
 XVI